Analysis of Fourier Neural Operators via Effective Field Theory: Results: Three Representative Cases

 In this section we put the general framework of Section 3 to work by carrying out the calculation in three representative settings—(i) analytic activations, (ii) scale-invariant architectures, and (iii) networks equipped with residual connections.
-To handle the non-linearity introduced by an analytic activation in Fourier space, we first state the following lemma.